Langley, Washington: Government and politics

-The City of Langley operates under a mayor–council form of government.
-The mayor and city councilmembers are elected to four-year terms.
-The City Council enacts ordinances and resolutions, holds public hearings, receives citizen comments, authorizes payment of City funds, approves contracts, and creates committees and boards to assist in the operation of city government.
-The City Council meets on the first and third Monday of each month in City Hall at 5:30pm.
-The Mayor presides over Council meetings and is responsible for the administration of City government.
+The City of Langley operates under a mayor–council government.
+The mayor and city council members are elected for four-year terms.
+The city council enacts ordinances and resolutions, holds public hearings, receives citizen comments, authorizes payment of city funds, approves contracts, and creates committees and boards to assist in the operation of city government.
+The city council meets on the first and third Monday of each month in City Hall at 5:30pm.
+The mayor presides over council meetings and is responsible for the administration of city government.